5 EASY Ways – How To Cook Eggs In The Microwave

 5. Place back in the microwave and cook for another 30-45 seconds.

-6. Repeat until the eggs are cooked.
+6. Repeat until your microwave eggs are cooked.

-You can experiment with adding cheese or herbs to your scrambled eggs part-way through the cooking process.
+For additional flavor, try experimenting with adding cheese or herbs to your scrambled eggs part-way through the cooking process.

 How To Poach An Egg In The Microwave

-Poaching an egg in the traditional style – on a stovetop – typically takes a lot of practice to perfect.
+Poaching an egg in the traditional style on a stovetop typically takes a lot of practice to perfect.
 With this method, you can nail the perfect poached egg every time!

 Ingredients: